 Why work with a copy editor?

 Some authors need only minimal editing support, while others need more intensive editing; but all authors, no matter how experienced or skilled, can benefit from a copy editor’s input.
-That’s why every book published by a publishing house is rigorously copy-edited before publication.
+That’s why every book published by a publishing house is copy-edited before publication.

 My copy-editing service

-My job as a copy editor is to ensure that the writing reads well, that the meaning is clear and that the grammar, punctuation and spelling are accurate and consistent.
+My job as a copy editor is to ensure that the writing reads well, the meaning is clear and the grammar, punctuation and spelling are accurate and consistent.
 I do so respectfully, without undertaking significant rewriting, tidying the language of the book through editing and raising queries for issues that require the author’s input.